Paul Fanikos, RPH, MPA/HA

 Paul is responsible for providing leadership and oversight for the organization’s programs and services that focus on the development of evidence-based clinical practice guidelines, clinical outreach and education to providers and health systems to insure high-quality care for managing chronic conditions.
 Paul has more than 25 years experience directing disease and pharmaceutical educational programs that are focused on improving patient outcomes, containing costs, and optimizing customer satisfaction levels.
 Paul has held leadership roles with the country's largest pharmacy providers and pharmaceutical companies developing innovative solutions to challenges that impact healthcare practitioners, health systems, extended care facilities as well as homecare programs across the country.
 Paul received his pharmacy degree from Massachusetts College of Pharmacy and his Masters degree from Suffolk University.

 Ellen Dancel, PharmD, MPH

-Ellen is the Director of Clinical Materials Development at Alosa Health.
 Ellen was a pharmacist at the Massachusetts General Hospital for ten years prior to joining Alosa Health, serving in various leadership roles.
 She received her MPH in epidemiology from Boston University where she worked on a project looking for potential economic efficiencies in the global donor-funded antiretroviral market.
 As Director of Clinical Materials Development, she leads the development of evidence-based, academic materials, in partnership with clinical experts, and oversees the production of clinical content from concept to completion.